badquanta/holo/README.md

 `libHolo` will be a C++23 framework with example games and applications.

 ## Credits

+Please submit an issue if due credit is missing, or a patch correcting it.

 ### OpenGL related

-Many thanks, and credit, go to [learnopengl.com](https://learnopengl.com/), much early framework design and code comes from these tutorials, including verbatim shaders.
+Many thanks, and credit, go to [learnopengl.com][learnOpenGl], much early framework design and code comes from these tutorials, including verbatim shaders.

 #### Font files